In the meantime, welcome back to the Rush Limbaugh program, my friends.

 Oh, I don't know.

-I because they feel the same way as I do.
+Because they feel the same way as I do.

-They they agree with you.
+They agree with you.

-Well, always mention a figure when you talk about my accuracy.
+Always mention a figure when you talk about my accuracy.

-Oh, I'm sorry, ninety eight point eight percent of the time you're right.
+I'm sorry, 98.8% of the time you're right.

-I I I hear this somewhat.
+I hear this somewhat.

 I don't hear it a lot.

-I I um you know, I'm being who I am here.
+I'm being who I am here.

-Uh uh how how do you know this this didn't happen by accident here.
+This didn't happen by accident here.

-Uh you're you're basically asking me to be boring.
+You're basically asking me to be boring.

 You're asking me not to offend people who are waiting to be offended.

-I know who these people are, and I know exactly what the problem is.
+know who these people are, and I know exactly what the problem is.

-And along comes somebody like me who's confident, sure of myself.
+And along comes somebody like me, who's confident, sure of myself.

-Uh that that's gonna that's gonna intimidate a lot of people who don't think anybody can be that sure of themselves.
+That's going to intimidate a lot of people who don't think anybody can be that sure of themselves.

 And there are a lot of people that think, well, there's no black and white out there.

-Uh these are these are people that really don't stand for anything, and nothing I do is going to make them stand for anything because one thing I can't do is stand down for my principles and stand down for the things I'm passionate about.
+These are people that really don't stand for anything, and nothing I do is going to make them stand for anything because one thing I can't do is stand down for my principles and stand down for the things I'm passionate about.

-And I actually think it's a combination of passion and confidence uh that leads people to think that I have no humility.
+And I actually think it's a combination of passion and confidence that leads people to think that I have no humility.

-Uh make no mistake about it.
+Make no mistake about it.

-This is uh Don in um Wannakey, Wisconsin.
+This is Don in Wanakey, Wisconsin.

 Hi, nice to have you here.